 In the early days of the Superbike scene, Banger Racing was well known for its Pro 2 race team.
 Starting in the early 1960s, the team won four AMA Pro National Championships (1969, ’71, ’72, and ’73).
 Banger is a shale, dirt, and chalk track type of popular motorsport sport.
 It is famous in the United Kingdom, Belgium, Netherlands, and Ireland.

-In addition, the team’s star riders, Dick Porte and Mike Hailwood, were the dominant drivers in the sport.
+In addition, the team’s star riders, Dick Porte and Mike Hailwood were the dominant drivers in the sport.
 Two Banger Racing riders, Roy Nissen and John Surtees were AMA Champions, and Nissen won the inaugural World Championship in 1974.

 Rules of Banger Racing